-Sending group emails and messages is a laborious process if you have to add each recipient one by one to the "To" field.
-It's far easier to set up groups of contacts (work colleagues, family, 5-a-side teammates and so on), because you can then enter the name of the group instead and every person will get the message.
-And contact groups have other uses, such as allowing certain people to get in touch when you've got Do Not Disturb activated.
+Sending group emails and messages is painful if you have to add recipients one by one to the "To" field.
+It's far easier to set up groups of contacts ('colleagues', 'family', '5-a-side teammates' and so on), because you can then enter the name of the group instead and every person will get the message.
+And there are other uses, such as making groups of people exempt from Do Not Disturb.

 Problem is, a few iOS updates ago Apple removed the ability to create contract groups on the iPhone (or iPad) itself: you can still view and use groups that have been created already, but creating the group, and adding or removing group members, has to be done in iCloud on your Mac or PC.

 In this article we explain how to set up a contact group, both on iPhone & iPad (using an app) and on Mac.
 For related advice, here's how to transfer contacts from iPhone to iPhone.

 One way around this problem is to use a third-party app.
 There are plenty of free options, and new ones are appearing all the time, so it's worth trying a few out (search for "contact groups" and/or "contact management" on the App Store) and seeing which works best for you.

 We've heard a lot of praise for Groups in this regard, and it certainly makes it straightforward to set up contact groups on your iPhone.
 Simply tap Add New Group, name the group and then populate it by scrolling through the list and adding ticks to the relevant contacts.